 Private advocate attorney Gregory S. Arnold, JD, LL.M.
 Greg found himself drawn to the law field directly out of high school, working in the Legal Battalion of the Fleet Marine Corpse Pacific, with the US Marines in Okinawa, Japan.
 Then, after graduating with honors in Political Science from Union College & University, he pursued a law degree from Western State College of Law.
 More recently, Greg obtained a post-doctorate degree (LL.M) in Insurance Law..
 Greg also has an Indian Law Certificate, "Building Indian Country", from Seattle University School of Law.
-Greg is licensed in fourteen tribal courts through the Pacific Northwest, plus courts in Arizona and on the east coast.
+Greg is licensed in twenty (20) tribal courts throughout Indian Country, plus the BIA Office of Hearings and Appeals.

 Private advocate Dan Izzo, JD, MBA.
 Dan obtained his Juris Doctorate from Western State College of Law and his Master of Business Administration in Finance from Woodbury University.
 Dan is available to meet with clients and attend tribal court proceedings in California.

 Dan also has expertise in financial management and reporting, which is helpful when filing schedules and financial reports with tribal courts on behalf of businesses and individuals.

 Private advocate attorney Roberta L. Armstrong, JD.
 Roberta contributes depth and a diverse practice to Sovereign Nations Tribal Law.
 She is known nationwide for her practice in Indian land issues, including Indian wills and probate issues.
 Roberta is licensed in the State of Washington, the Eastern and Western District Courts in Washington, and several tribal courts throughout Indian Country.